15-887: Planning, Execution, and Learning

 - Final Exam

-- You can take the exam over any 24 hour period from Thu Dec 6, 8am to Mon Dec 10, 8am.
+- You will be able to take the exam over any 24 hour period during the finals week.